The Sexual Violence Resource Centre is available to anyone seeking help

 Incidents do not need to be university-related, as the SVRC provides support to any individuals experiencing sexual violence-related issues, whether it be at home, with a partner, or at a workplace.

 “We’re here to support all members of the campus community in whatever way makes sense for them, and however it’s safe for them,” says Bre Woligroski, coordinator for the SVRC.
 “Sexual violence includes any form of non-consensual touching, intimate partner violence, as well as harassment and discrimination based on a person’s gender, sexuality or body.
-Services are confidential, as well as provided in a trauma-informed and survivor-centered manner.”
+Services are confidential, and provided in a trauma-informed and survivor-centered manner.”

 The SVRC understands that experiences with sexual violence and the appropriate method of navigating these events will vary between individuals.
 They can help with assessing needs, clarifying options, identifying next steps, and coordinating a plan to support you.
 They have also provided practical assistance like helping people find alternate living arrangements, find employment, request course accommodation and address food security.